floofydoug/doug/content/blog/hello-2023/index.md

 ## December
 I signed a new lease in Lamar by my rock climbing gym.
 I missed a lot of the asian eats from Ktown in LA so I wanted to be closer to some of the pochas that I liked... like SOHA Bar.
 I forgot all about Cyberpunk Edgerunners when I started watching Arcane.
 I apologize to all the League fans I've offended over the years.

+Spent Christmas Day fixing up some bugs.

 Moyae passed 3/4 major certifications, with the 4th one missed because of a third party vendor that forgot to do an update.
 We are scheduled for another retest date Jan 3rd, 2023.

 ## Goals and resolutions met